ATelichan/reserves/README.md

 Model Forms are used, and when appropriate, form data is sent back to the same view and template from which it originated.
 Since the development was focused on creating a functional interface, only basic HTML markup was used.

 Two open source third party widgets are used (“SelectTimeWidget” and “select_time_widget” to simplify the input of date and time objects.
-Original versions were run on a local server by migrating to the project folder “reserves” and running the following commands:
--python manage.py migrate
--python manage.py makemigrations event
--python manage.py makemigrations homeland
--python manage.py migrate
--python manage.py runserver

-Then pointing the browser to 127.0.0.1:8000.

-The final version was deployed using Heroku Git, following instructions at this site: https://devcenter.heroku.com/articles/git.
-Additionally, some further dependencies were required to successfully deploy the app: runtime.txt, to specify the version of Python, requirements.txt to specify which libraries need to be installed, and Procfile to specify what command to run on the server-side to launch the website.
-Additionally, a command “git rm -r *.pyc; echo *.pyc >> .gitignore” was run to make Git ignore compiled python (pyc) files.

-Although it’s not very practical to go through the entire code structure, to address the functionality of the code in greater detail, we will go through the steps required to establish user registration, as well as event and reservation creation, referring to specific files and lines of code.
-Other aspects of the code basically operate in the same way as described below.
+To address the functionality of the code in greater detail, we will go through the steps required to establish user registration, as well as event and reservation creation, referring to specific files and lines of code.

 Homeland App:
 Upon visiting the URL, the system looks at urls.py in main reserves folder.
-Inside this urls.py file are a series of potential URL structures that could come in using regular expressions and “include” statements.
+Inside this doc are a series of potential URL structures that could come in using regular expressions and “include” statements.
 If this structure of the particular URL is called, then a URL structure is set up in the homeland app folder.

 Inside the homeland app, the file homeland → urls.py loads a particular view by calling a function that is defined in views.py file (e.g., “loginuser,” which includes a set of instructions that handles the creation of new users and their IDs, as well as subsequent log-in capabilities).
-The system then runs through that particular function and sends user information form to the file located in the folder: homelands —> templates —> homeland —> index.html.
-This user information is then sent to the URL, after which MAIN → reserves → urls.py will include the homeland —> urls.py.
+The system then runs through that particular function and sends user information to the template file located in the folder: homelands —> templates —> homeland —> index.html.
+User information is sent to the html file and rendered to the browser window.

-Returning to homeland → views.py, line 30, a “request.method” is used to look at the URL, and if a post is made, then the user form data was sent (the method checks data against Django user model to make sure the information matches, then loads the appropriate HTML file).
-User data is then pulled from the database and is added to the dictionary variable “context,” which ensures that results are sent to template files, so that the HTML file(s) can update themselves.
+Returning to homeland → views.py, line 30, a “request.method” is used to look at the URL, and if a post is made, then the user form data was sent (the method checks data against Django’s native user model in order to make sure the information matches, then loads the appropriate HTML file).
+User, Event, and Reservation data are then pulled from the database and are added to the dictionary variable “context,” which ensures that results are sent to template files, so that the HTML file(s) can render with the appropriate information.

-Finally, lines 18-19 of views.py call models from within the event app, which contains functions that deal with event and reservation creation.
+Lines 18-19 include models from within the event app, which contain the frameworks for the creation of objects that deal with event and reservation creation and storage.

 Event App: